-After you’ve clicked Open in either program, the file or files appear in the Project Media window.
+After you’ve clicked Open, the file or files appear in the Project Media window.

 Next, we’ll add the videos to the timeline.

 ✓ Drag the first video directly to the timeline.
 In VEGAS Pro, a new video and audio track will be created.
-In VEGAS Movie Studio, pre-selected tracks already exist, so drag the video to the Video track.
-In both cases, a pop-box will ask if you want to make the project settings match the video properties.
+A pop-box will ask if you want to make the project settings match the video properties.
 Click Yes.

 ✓ Now, drag the next video to the same video track.
 Both videos now appear on the same track as events.